 The proposed project could potentially contribute to cumulative impacts in conjunction with other projects in the area, including the Dublin Boulevard widening project (from Dougherty Road to Sierra Court) and construction of the Dublin Public Safety Complex.
 These projects, while in the same region, would be held to the same environmental impact evaluation and compliance regulations as the proposed project.
 Temporary (construction-generated) impacts to air quality, biological resources, cultural resources, noise, recreational resources and traffic for all three projects, would be fully mitigated through measures identified in respective environmental compliance documents.
-With implementation of standard and project-specific mitigation as described in this IS/MND, the proposed project would not result in additional cumulative impacts.
+No additional cumulative impacts were identified for the project.
 Less than significant.